weixian-zhang/FoodTruckJunkie/README.md

 ### AppSec Training & Awareness | SDLC - Planning phase

-I devised a study plan for me to stay focus in learning and dive deep in the AppSec areas, which I believe is important in my AppSec journey.
+I devised a study plan for me to stay focus in learning and dive deep into the AppSec areas I believe is important in my AppSec journey.
 I hope to learn more secure coding techniques and be experience in spotting vulnerabilities in code through trainings below.
  * OWASP Top 10 current, past and [other](https://portswigger.net/web-security/all-materials) web vulnerabilities
  * Go through [Secure Code Warrior](https://portal.securecodewarrior.com/#/website-trial/web/injection/sql/c_sharp/web_forms) or similar gamified training programs